How My Mother and I Wrote A Book When We Can Barely Understand Each Other

 “Sexy,” my four-year-old self said.
 “I need to be sexy.”

-Neither of us said anything further as we both realized we had missed by miles, and that miles was the best either of us could hope for.
+Neither of us said anything further as we both realised we had missed by miles, and that miles was the best either of us could hope for.

 And so, during bad conversations, our communication completely fell apart.
 As a kid, expressing myself in the most elementary of ways — to my mother, about something that had happened, about something I was feeling — was inordinately difficult, nearly impossible, and unwelcome.
 Her anger at my lack of prudence, or thoughtfulness, or neurosis, used to come on like a fog, quiet and blinding.
 But we had long ago moved past this phase in our relationship, as she began to trust that I wasn’t the kind of person who’d let unforeseen circumstances upend her life like she had, and I understood that the rage she expressed was just fear in disguise.